What is a CRM?

 4 Signs it’s Time for a Recruitment CRM

-Sign #1: You have 5 profiles for the same person
+Sign #1: A CRM won’t let you have 5 profiles for the same person

 Many situations can result in duplicate profiles within an ATS and it’s because the systems’ design restricts visibility.
 An ATS is limiting because everything is managed from a requisition point of view, forcing recruiters to focus solely on the requisitions they work on and not collaborate around the entire talent pool or around each candidate’s unique journey to your company.